 Clothing comes in many shapes and sizes, ranging from very small to very large.
 There are no two similar characteristics of different garments.
 Meaning, for example two plain white t-shirts bought from different brands.
 Although the t-shirts look quite similar, if they were inspected more in-depth you would begin to find some differences.
 Such as low quality fabric, uneven stitching, and even clothing that is translucent.

 In this article we will discuss the top 5 characteristics of quality clothing and how to avoid purchasing bad quality garments.
+Also, we will share some tips that will guarantee your clothing looks its best.
 Let’s take a look.

 1. Well Cut